stadium-software/utils-find-object-by-property/README.md

 # Find Object By Property

-A script to find an object in an array of objects by a property of the object
+A script to find an object in a List of objects by a property and value of the object
 # Version

 1.0 Initial